Prashi-Devops/nodes/README.md

 <b> To Create a PR for package release </b>:

-Create a pull request for the two files and notify the approver to work the request.

-To upload the release package in artifactory.The PR should contain only one `json file` changes in track/rapidrelease folder.Here the `changelog.md file` is optional.
+To upload the release package in artifactory.The PR should contain only one `json file` changes in track/rapidrelease folder and the `changelog.md file` is optional.

 The release package creation is fully automated.
 When the files described in this section are merged into the master branch the package will be built automatically based on the contents of this file, then it will be deployed into the DEV environment.